EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Methodology

-where we used $g$ to denote EMU-PS1 field and $g_{1}-g_{4}$ denote the four DES tomographic bins.
 The parameter priors used in our analysis are mentioned in Table \ref{tab:parameter_priors}.
-We used the \texttt{EMCEE} package \citep{2013PASP..125..306F} to effectively sample the parameter space and generate posterior distributions.
-We put limits on model $n(z)$ such that its tail drops to zero at $z\geq 10$.
+We used the \texttt{PyMC} package \citep{pymc2023} to effectively sample the parameter space and generate posterior distributions.
+We put limits on model $n(z)$ such that its tail drops to zero at $z=6$.
 Additionally, we check the first and second derivatives of our model $n(z)$ to avoid tophat-like distributions of EMU-PS1 sources.
+With the best-fit values of parameters obtained using \texttt{PyMC}, we fit the EMU-PS1 auto-power spectrum ($C_{\ell}^{\text{EMU}}$) and its cross-power spectrum with \textit{Planck} CMB lensing convergence ($C_{\ell}^{\text{EMU}\times\kappa}$).
+These two power-spectra serve as validation for the best-fit EMU-PS1 $n(z)$.